- Global Komaba

 【Guidance of the GSA Program】

-The guidance for 2023A Semester was held ONLINE as follows:
+The guidance for 2025A Semester is scheduled ONLINE as follows:

 【Guidance of the GSA Program】

-The guidance for 2023A Semester was held ONLINE as follows:
+The guidance for 2025A Semester is scheduled ONLINE as follows:

 Eligibility and Registration